 For golfers who are left-eye dominant, but who putt right-handed, the ball can be positioned even more towards the left toe.

 Placing your putter up against the ball runs the risk that you will catch the grass with your putter as you start your backstroke.

 This is because your putter is now forward of the centre line where your putting stroke bottoms out.
 There are three solutions:

 If your ball position is too far forward, the bottom edge of the putterface will catch the top quadrant of the ball (instead of the equator) resulting in an inconsistent roll.
 It is also likely that you will make a long backstroke, but stop your forward stroke abruptly.

-To view a video clip of Bobby Eldridge of PurePoint Golf explaining the relationship between your shoulders and ball position CLICK HERE
+To view a video clip of Bobby Eldridge of PurePoint Golf explaining the relationship between your shoulders and position of your ball CLICK HERE